noygal/helm/README.md

 # helm chart repository (v3)

-This repository is a helm charts registry containing most of the [linuxserver.io](https://www.linuxserver.io/) community based docker images as helm chart.
+This repository is a helm charts repository containing most of the [linuxserver.io](https://www.linuxserver.io/) community based docker images as helm chart.
 The `linuxserver.io` project is a very mature and well maintained, the standard documentation allow us to general all the charts automatically from a single repository - [docker-documentation](https://github.com/linuxserver/docker-documentation).
 This project is the result of my personal experience with converting my small home network from `docker-compose` based solution to `k8s`.

+You can view a list off all the chart at: https://noygal.github.io/helm/

 ## Usage